technomancy/leiningen/doc/TUTORIAL.md

 or look into editor integration such as [clojure-test-mode](https://github.com/technomancy/clojure-mode).

-Keep in mind that while keeping a single process around is convenient, it's easy for that process to get into a state that doesn't reflect the files on disk—functions that are loaded and then deleted from the file will remain in memory, making it easy to miss problems arising
+Keep in mind that while keeping a running process around is convenient, it's easy for that process to get into a state that doesn't reflect the files on disk—functions that are loaded and then deleted from the file will remain in memory, making it easy to miss problems arising